mimblewimble/grin/doc/wallet/usage.md

 First, you can try the `check_repair` command.
 This will scan the entire UTXO set from the node, identify which outputs are yours and update your wallet state to be consistent with what's currently in the UTXO set.
 This command will unlock all outputs, restore any missing outputs, and mark any outputs that have been marked
 'Spent' but are still in the UTXO set as 'Unspent' (as can happen during a fork).
-It will also attempt to cancel any transaction log entries associated with any locked or outputs incorrectly marked 'Spent'
+It will also attempt to cancel any transaction log entries associated with any locked outputs or outputs incorrectly marked 'Spent'

 For these reasons, you should be fairly sure that nobody will attempt to post any unconfirmed transactions involving your wallet before trying this command, (but even it someone does, it should be possible to re-run this command to fix any resulting issues.